GitWorktree.org logoGitWorktree.org

 PR review workflow

-# A teammate asks you to review PR #87 on branch "feature/auth"
+# A teammate asks you to review their auth refactor PR

 # Run tests, inspect code, leave review comments